moerv9/moerv9/README.md

 ### I am currently working on : Building Bots

- -> [Social Signal Sentiment-Based Prediction for Cryptocurrency Trading](https://github.com/moerv9/sentiment) I am building a Bot that automatically trades Cryptos based on the Sentiment in Twitter.
+ -> [Social Signal Sentiment-Based Prediction for Cryptocurrency Trading](https://github.com/moerv9/sentiment)

+I am building a Bot that automatically trades Cryptos based on the Sentiment in Twitter.

 -> Code A Bot A Day Challenge:
-I want to code a bot a day that automates something I am interested in.
+I want to code some handy bots that automate something I am interested in.
 The first bot is a simple script that gets the latest Tweets from Elon Musk.

 [![See Result on Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/moerv9/bots/main/elons_tweets.py)